Retrieving objects

 The read-API retrieves the data for a given ID from the knowledge graph.

-The API expects the local name of the identifier as a path parameter and optionally a namespace query parameter if the identifier is external.
+The API expects the identifier's local name as a path parameter and, optionally, a namespace query parameter if the identifier is external.
 In addition, a couple of query parameters specify what should be returned.

 Optimisations: X-Hop and iterative loading of nested objects